ramesh-adhikari/E-voting-system-using-blockchain-and-python/README.md

 Ultimately, the entire chain following the replaced block is invalidated, and the only way to fix it is to recompute the entire chain.

 ### 3. Blockchain Proof of work
 Proof of Work(PoW) is the original consensus algorithm in a blockchain network.
 The algorithm is used to confirm the transaction and creates a new block to the chain.
-In this algorithm, minors (a group of people) compete against each other to complete the transaction on the network.
+In this algorithm, miners (a group of people) compete against each other to complete the transaction on the network.
 The process of competing against each other is called mining.
 As soon as miners successfully created a valid block, he gets rewarded.
 The most famous application of Proof of Work(PoW) is Bitcoin.

 If we change the previous block, we can re-compute the hashes of all the following blocks quite easily and create a different valid blockchain.
 To prevent this, we will now exploit the asymmetry in efforts of hash functions that we discussed previously to make the task of calculating the hash difficult and random.
 Here's how we do this.
 Instead of accepting any hash for the block, we add some constraint to it.
 Let's add a constraint that our hash should start with "n leading zeroes" where n can be any positive integer.